xu-xianghua/ofpp/README.md

 >>>
 ```

-Parse alpha.water of all time step, and calculate water volume of each time to check mass ballance:
+Parse alpha.water of all time steps, and calculate water volume of each time to check mass ballance:

 ```python
 >>> import numpy as np